awsdocs/amazon-eks-user-guide/doc_source/eks-custom-ami-windows.md

    1. Choose **Enter custom AMI ID**\.

    1. Retrieve the AMI ID for the Windows OS version that you require\.
-For more information, see [Retrieving Amazon EKS optimized Windows AMI IDs](retrieve-windows-ami-id.md)\.
+For more information, see [Retrieve recommended Microsoft Windows AMI IDs](retrieve-windows-ami-id.md)\.

    1. Enter the custom **AMI ID**\.
 If the AMI ID isn't found, make sure that the AWS Region for the AMI ID matches the AWS Region shown in the upper right of your console\.